mothur/mothur.github.io/_wiki/chimera.uchime.md

 The uchime parameter allows you to specify the name and location of your uchime executable.
-By default mothur will look in your path and mothur\'s executable location.
+By default mothur will look in your path and mothur's executable location.
 You can set the uchime location as
 follows: uchime =/usr/bin/uchime.

     mothur > chimera.uchime(uchime =/usr/bin/uchime,  fasta=stool.trim.unique.good.align, name=stool.trim.good.names)